srid/srid/content/unfree/woke/COVID-19.md

 From [Understanding pandemic-emergent personality & behavioral psychopathology](https://jdhaltigan.substack.com/p/understanding-pandemic-emergent-personality),

-> Diathesis-stress processes [*a latent vulnerability to experience anxiety, fear, and a more general lowered threshold for emotional lability*] are almost certainly a likely driver of pandemic behavioral response among a subset of the population, which in turn disproportionately influences media coverage and policy decisions.
+> Diathesis-stress processes [*a latent vulnerability to experience anxiety, fear, and a more general lowered threshold for emotional lability*] are almost certainly a likely driver of pandemic behavioral response among a subset of the population,[^niche] which in turn disproportionately influences media coverage and policy decisions.

+[^niche]: 'tis not surprising that this originated on "*a subset of the population*"; see [[Stay niche]].

 ## Humour